 In the Western world, age-related macular degeneration is currently the leading cause of blindness in people age 55 and older.
 The AOA expects that the number of people struggling with age-related macular degeneration will triple by the year 2025.
 Despite that somber prediction, there is hope in the form of excellent nutrition.
 We’ve found six foods that are especially bad for the health of your eyes.
 Avoiding these foods will help you reduce your chances of developing macular degeneration, cataracts, night blindness and other ocular ailments.

 Keep in mind that many of the following foods are fine to have once in a while.
 It’s the habitual and excessive consumption of the foods on this list that can get you into trouble with your eyes.

 We hate to put a vegetable on our list of worst foods for eye health.
 Potatoes aren’t bad foods in moderation.
 However, if you’re prone to macular degeneration, eating baked potatoes more than once a week could aggravate the breakdown of your eyes.
 Experts think baked potatoes are hard on your eyes because of their high glycemic index.

 The American Journal of Clinical Nutrition put out a study showing that foods with a high glycemic index may contribute to the progression of age-related macular degeneration.
 Harvard Medical School estimates that an average-sized baked russet potato carries a glycemic index of 111.
 For the sake of comparison, a serving of cooked carrots has a glycemic index of 39.
 Choose other vegetables most of the time to protect your eyes.

-Doughnuts are simply off-limits when you’re trying to maintain good eye health.
+Donuts are simply off-limits when you’re trying to maintain good eye health.
 First of all, they have a high glycemic index.
-A simple glazed doughnut carries a 79 on the glycemic index.
-Secondly, doughnuts are often fried in vegetable shortening, which contains trans fats.
+A simple glazed donut carries a 79 on the glycemic index.
+Secondly, donuts are often fried in vegetable shortening, which contains trans fats.